How to Calculate Shipping Costs and Make an Accurate Shipping Estimate

 Discounted rates

-Many ecommerce businesses don’t ship enough to receive volume discounts directly from the carriers.
-Because 3PLs manage shipping for hundreds or even thousands of merchants, the cumulative volume qualifies for discounts from major carriers.
+Many ecommerce businesses don’t ship enough to receive volume discounts directly from the couriers.
+Because 3PLs manage shipping for hundreds or even thousands of merchants, the cumulative volume qualifies for discounts from major couriers.
 These discounted shipping costs can then be passed directly onto their clients.
 ShipBob offers discounted rates and also had international locations across the globe.

 “As our customer base grows, so does our global reach.
 Having orders shipping internationally, ShipBob’s affordable rates solved our need for international fulfilment capabilities.”